simon19891216/CentIER/README.md

 Furthermore, your system's Python version should be Python 3.0 or higher, and you should have the pyfastx and biopython Python packages installed.
 # download and install

-you can get CentIER, at the ["Releases" ](https://github.com/simon19891216/CentIER/releases/tag/CentIERv2.0) module.
+You can get CentIER, at the ["Releases" ](https://github.com/simon19891216/CentIER/releases/tag/CentIERv2.0) module, and the ColCEN.fasta file is an example data (T2T genome of Arabidopsis).

 After downloaded the CentIERv2.0: